eclipse-tractusx/traceability-foss/docs/concept/#621-add-parts-to-notifications/#621-add-parts-to-notifications.md

 - Notification is from owner (Otherwise status 403 Forbidden)
 - Only supervisor is allowed to update the partIds of notifications.
 - All partIds in request are:
-    - Atleast one item in partlistId list (Otherwise 403 Forbidden)
+    - Atleast one item in partlistId list (Otherwise 400 Bad Request)
+    - If at least one partId is missing (400 - bad request will be thrown).
     - Existing (Otherwise 404 Not found)
-    - unique (unique id, otherwise 403 Forbidden)
-    - in importState PERSISTENT (Otherwise 403 Forbidden)
+    - in importState PERSISTENT (Otherwise 400 Bad Request)
-    - In bomLifeCycle asBuilt (Otherwise 403 Forbidden)
+    - In bomLifeCycle asBuilt (Otherwise 400 Bad Request)
     - If alert -> only own Parts (Otherwise 403 Forbidden)
     - If investigation -> only other Parts (Otherwise 403 Forbidden)